distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 ---

 **NAME**
-`pbench-results-move`, Move results tarball to the server to a 1.0 Pbench Server.
+`pbench-results-move` - move results tarball to the server to a 1.0 Pbench Server

 **SYNOPSIS**
 `pbench-results-move [OPTIONS]`